Skip to main content

 List Your Expenses

-Know all your details, especially the expenses of your business.
+Develop a detailed budgeted that projects all of your business expenses.
 Calculate your direct labor costs and overhead costs.
-This can include annual salaries and even software expenses, such as new project management software, to help you reach these goals.
+This should include budgeting your annual salaries (projecting any new hires and/or raises) and considering software expenses, such as new design tools or project management software, to help you reach these goals.
 Now you’ll know how you’re doing on your estimated budget and if you need to make any adjustments.

 Determine Your Profit Margin

-Once your budgeting and profit planning is complete, you can create a cash flow forecast to get more details about your plan.
+Once your budget and profit planning is complete, you can create a cash flow forecast to get more details about your plan.
 This gives you a guide to use and can help you determine if projections are off, and if you need to make any changes.
+You want to project your cashflow for each month, based on your current project pipeline and work plans.
+In this way you can also identify when you need to bring on new projects to ensure you are hitting revenue goals and covering expenses.

-Keep Track of Your Goals with BQE CORE
+Keep Track of Your Profit Goals with BQE CORE

-Profit planning doesn’t have to be difficult.
-Think of it as a guide to help you reach your profit goals.
-If you’re handling your profit planning manually, or with outdated software, this can be where things get tough.
+Profit planning doesn’t have to be difficult to implement with the right tools in place.
+If you’re handling your profit planning manually, on spreadsheets, or with outdated software, it can be time consuming and hard to update results to track over time.
 Firm management software, like BQE CORE, can help you set your goals while giving you all the tools you need for seamless profit planning from beginning to end.
 BQE CORE is designed by an architecture and an engineer for the A/E and professional services industries with the goal to make planning and back-office processes easy, so you can focus on what you love doing—making incredible projects.

 Try a free demo of BQE CORE today and see just how easy it can be to reach your profit goals!